aneveux/dotfiles/README.md

 - [Boxy Theme](https://packagecontrol.io/packages/Boxy%20Theme) - favourite theme for sublime,
 - [i3](https://i3wm.org/) - the Window Manager I was searching for,
 - [Rofi](https://davedavenport.github.io/rofi/) - a powerful window switcher,
+- [i3-gaps](https://github.com/Airblader/i3) - a fork of i3 I'm using for advanced features,
+- [i3blocks-gaps](https://github.com/Airblader/i3blocks-gaps) - a fork of i3blocks for i3gaps,

 And some useless, but absolutely necessary resources: